Diego-Alanis-Resendiz/networkplus-learning-journey/README.md

 ---

-## 🧠 Final Thoughts
+## Final Thoughts

-This is not a polished, final product—it's a journey.
+This is not a polished, final product... it's a journey.
 I’ll be iterating, improving, and restructuring as I learn better ways to explain, teach, and build.

 I hope this inspires others starting out in tech or cybersecurity to **learn by doing** and to share that learning publicly.
-Thanks for being here—and feel free to use or build on what I’m creating.
+Thanks for being here and feel free to use or build on what I’m creating.